0verp0wer/notpron-solutions/levels/level9.md

 ![Level 9 inspected](../images/level9_inspected.png)

-If we take all the letters with not before the br and after the br we get the words turnmeon and deadman, after which I clicked on the 9 in the image and entered these credentials — and boom, level 9 completed!
+If we take all the letters with not before the br and after the br we get the words turnmeon and deadman, after that I clicked on the 9 in the image and entered these credentials — and boom, level 9 completed!

 ---